 Group ERISA Lawsuits vs. Individual State Law Lawsuits

-There are numerous differences between a lawsuit filed in connection with an ERISA LTD plan versus an individual disability income policy.
-With an individual policy, the claimant is entitled to jury trial in state court.
+There are numerous differences between a lawsuit filed in connection with a group LTD plan governed by ERISA versus an individual disability insurance plan.
+The claimant is entitled to a jury trial in state court with an individual policy.
 However, an ERISA claimant is not entitled to a jury trial.
-An ERISA disability lawsuit will be decided by a federal judge.
-In most cases, the decision is made after the parties have filed written briefs in support of cross-motions for summary judgment.
+A federal judge will decide on an ERISA disability lawsuit.
+The decision is usually made after the parties have filed written briefs supporting cross-motions for summary judgment.

 Because you may not be familiar with some of the deadlines that may apply to your claim, you should seriously consider consulting with an attorney to discuss your rights.
-The legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
-Give us a call today to discuss your claim at (888) 321-8131.
+The legal team at the Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
+We never charge attorney fees or costs unless we recover benefits for you.
+Call us today at (888) 321-8131 to discuss your claim.